zachflower/KoolKubernetes/oidc/keycloak/README.md

 SSH to the master server.

- Browse to the location -

-`cd /opt/pf9/pf9-kube/conf/masterconfig/base`

   1. copy the CA certificate (public.crt generated in the Cert generation step in case of Self-Signed cert) on each master and save it at - /etc/pf9/kube.d/authn ( Keep an additional copy of this on each masters as well)

-  2. Edit the master.yaml and add the following lines under the section command for the apiserver container.
+  2. Browse to the location - `cd /opt/pf9/pf9-kube/conf/masterconfig/base` and edit the master.yaml and add the following lines under the section command for the apiserver container.
 ```bash
 - "--oidc-issuer-url=https://<keycloak-interface_IP>:8443/auth/realms/<realm_name>"
 - "--oidc-client-id=<Client Name created in keycloak>"